-Then, we generate B=24 disjoint subsamples of sample size n=200 and compare classical theory and the resized bootstrap based on the estimated inflation, std.dev., and the coverage proportion of CIs.
+Then, we generate B = 24 disjoint subsamples of sample size n = 200 and compare classical theory and the resized bootstrap based on the estimated inflation, std.dev., and the coverage proportion of CIs.
 First, we examine the bias of the MLE by plotting the average of the logistic MLE estimated using each subsample versus the true coefficients (Figure 7, Left).
 While the average MLEs are scattered across, their absolute magnitude is slightly larger than the true coefficients.
-The resized bootstrap yields an estimate $\hat{\alpha}b = 1.14$ (dashed).
-Though this is a small adjustment, it allows
+The resized bootstrap yields an estimate $\hat{\alpha}b = 1.14$ (red).
+Though this is a small adjustment, it allows the

 Figure 7: Bias and std.dev. of the MLE.
 (Left) Average MLE for the variables versus true coefficients.
-The black points show the average MLE averaged over B=24 batches.
-The dashed line shows the resized bootstrap estimate of the bias factor ($\hat{\alpha}b=1.14$).
+The black points show the average MLE averaged over B = 24 batches.
+The red line shows the resized bootstrap estimate of the bias factor ($\hat{\alpha}b = 1.13$).
 (Right) Average estimated standard deviation of the MLE for each variable versus standard deviation across batches.
-The square and triangular points respectively use classical theory and the resized bootstrap.
-In both plots, the solid line is the 45 degree line.

-the resized bootstrap to produce more accurate CI as observed in Figure 6.
+The black and red points respectively use classical theory and the resized bootstrap.
+In both plots, the black line is the 45 degree line. resized bootstrap to produce more accurate CI as observed in Figure 6.

 Next, we plot the average estimated std.dev. versus the empirical std.dev. in Figure 7 (Right) calculated across batches.
 The resized bootstrap and the classical estimates are similar, and both methods tend to underestimate the true standard deviation.
 In Table 4, we evaluate the proportion of variables covered in each batch as well as the coverage probability of the variable "systolic blood pressure".
-Since both methods under-estimates the std.dev., we expect that the bootstrap provides some improvement in coverage, but does not yield correct coverage either, and this is indeed what we observe in the table.
-In this example, we use the large sample coefficient as a proxy for the true model coefficients, and our results suggest that when the sample size is small, while the resized bootstrap may not yield accurate coverage, it may perform better than the classical theory.

-Table 4: Coverage probability of confidence intervals (the coverage standard deviation is between parentheses).
+Since both methods under-estimates the Table 4: Coverage probability of confidence intervals (the coverage standard deviation is between parentheses).
 The first columns report the coverage proportion for the variable "systolic blood pressure".
 The next two columns compute the proportion of variables covered in each batch and report the average over 24 batches.

-Nominal I. Si ngle variable II.
-Single experiment Coverage Classical Resized Bootstrap Classical Resized Bootstrap 95 87.5 (6.9) 91.7 (6.0) 92.2 (1.3) 94.9 (1.1) 90 87.5 (6.9) 87.5 (7.2) 85.8 (1.6) 88.2 (1.4) 80 83.3 (7.8) 83.3 (8.1) 72.3 (1.9) 75.3 (1.7)
+Nominal I. Si ingle variable II.
+Single experiment Coverage Classical Resized Bootstrap Classical 1 Resized Bootstrap 95 87.5(6.9) 91.7(6.0) 92.2(1.3) 94.9 (1.1) 90 87.5(6.9) 87.5 (7.2) 85.8 (1.6) 88.2 (1.4) 80 83.3 (7.8) 83.3 (8.1) 72.3(1.9) 75.3 (1.7)